Rhea Seehorn as 'Carol' in Pluribus

 Every product is carefully selected by our editors and experts.
 If you buy from a link, we may earn a commission.
 Learn more.
 For more information on how we test products, click here.

-An anomaly in the world of modern streaming, Apple TV+ relies almost exclusively on the power of original content.
-Compare that to the other major players and their vast existing libraries and you can quickly see how this one forges a unique path.
-After all, there’s a reason Apple TV+ was recognised as the most award-winning streaming service by the Hollywood Critics Association Streaming TV Awards for the second consecutive year in 2021.
+Odd in the world of modern streaming, Apple TV+ relies almost exclusively on the power of original content.
+Compare that to the other major players and their vast existing libraries, and you can quickly see how this one forges a unique path.
+There’s a reason Apple TV+ was recognised as the most award-winning streaming service by the Hollywood Critics Association Streaming TV Awards for the second consecutive year in 2021, and recently saw a massive 22 wins at the 77th Primetime Emmy Awards.
+If you’re looking for a few reasons to dive into Apple TV+ this year, we’ve got your back.
+We’ve curated all the best shows available on the streaming service and compiled them in one convenient place to make finding your next binge easy.

 Rotten Tomatoes rating: 100%